desertrat-io/rosa/README.md

 you learning for years and years, making the most out of this language.
 PHP today is a ghost of what it was a decade ago.
 It's nothing alike.
 Pre-runtime detection of errors, maybe some parameterized types soon? ehhhhh?

+Or maybe true type inference like Scala and Go....

 # So what cloud services do you support?

 Out of the box, well that's to be determined as development moves ahead.
 Additionally...what is a cloud service in the first place?
 Doesn't that have to be defined?
-Well, let's go with the common assumption that the cloud is just someone else's computer out there in the ether that does something we want it to do.
+Well, let's go with the common assumption that the cloud is just someone else's computer out there in the aether that does something we want it to do.
 We'll go with that.
 Descriptive?
 Nah, probably not enough, but that's the point.
 With a vague meaning comes a more clear idea as to what the purpose is of Rosa.
 Yes, it'll support many common platforms right out of the box, but that should never be limited.
 With this framework I'll be trying hard to keep in mind the future, as future proofing is the name of the game!